Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 # Provided Datasets

-As development set, organizers will provide the following datasets identified during the DSTC10 Track 5 (Zhang et al, 2021), that sum up more than 35k turn-level human-annotations, which have been automatically translated to Spanish and Chinese, and back-translated both to English using MS Azure services:
+As development set, organizers will provide the following datasets identified during the [DSTC10 Track 5](https://chateval.org/dstc10) (Zhang et al, 2021), that sum up more than 35k turn-level human-annotations, which have been automatically translated to Spanish and Chinese, and back-translated both to English using [MS Azure](https://azure.microsoft.com/en-us/products/cognitive-services/translator/) services.

 * DSTC6 human evaluation data (Hori et al., 2017)
 * DSTC7 human evaluation data (Galley et al., 2019)